senacor/cloud-native-training/05_service-mesh/README.md

 Next, you will migrate your front-end and catalogue services with istio.

-There is a problem with istio concerning the catalogue-db service.
-This service uses TCP connections and this seems to be a problem with the current version of istio.
-Actually the problem is that ISTIO is trying to be too smart.
-By default it activates a so called mutual TLS feature and falls back to plain connections if this doesn't work.
-This feature works well with HTTP and other protocols which ISTIO knows, but for plain TCP this fails resulting in garbeled connections.
-We will fix that in a later step.

-For the deployments front-end, catalogue and catalog-db, inject the istio sidecar into the deployment like this:
+For the deployments front-end, catalogue and catalog-db, inject the istio sidecar into the deployment by executing the following steps:

 ```
 kubectl get deployment catalogue -o yaml | istioctl kube-inject -f - | kubectl apply -f -